Travelling from Sydney to Melbourne

 How to explore the South East Coast of Australia

 On my first trips, I used a combination of Australian public transport, from trains to buses.
-While you can certainly explore the main coastal attractions by bus and train, most bus routes will not access the inland regions and places that off the main highways.
+While you can certainly explore the main coastal attractions by bus and train, most bus routes will not access the inland regions and places off the main highways.

 As I mentioned before, driving is the best way to explore Australia.